EventStore/EventStore/docs/configuration.md

 :::

 ::: note
-Version 21.6 introduced a stricter configuration check: the server will _not start_ when an unknown configuration options is passed in either the configuration file, environment variable or command line.
+Version 21.6 introduced a stricter configuration check: The server will _not start_ when an unknown configuration option is passed in either the configuration file, environment variable, or command line.

 E.g: the following will prevent the server from starting: